$0 Maine Foster Care Quick-Start Checklist

 How long does the Maine foster home inspection take?

-The physical inspection itself typically takes 1-2 hours.
-The OCFS licensing worker walks through the home with a checklist covering every Chapter 16 requirement.
-If issues are identified, you receive written notice of deficiencies and a 30-day window to correct them.
-If corrections require a return visit, that's an additional scheduling delay on top of the correction window.
+The physical inspection length varies.
+The OCFS licensing worker walks through the home with a checklist covering the applicable Chapter 16 requirements.
+If issues are identified, you receive written notice of deficiencies and instructions for correction.
+If corrections require a return visit, that can add scheduling time.

 Can I use the checklist in the Maine Foster Care Licensing Guide instead of doing my own research?